Efficient MPC for Emergency Evasive Maneuvers, Part I: Hybridization of the Nonlinear Problem: Background

 Consider a given nonlinear system, either in continuous-time $\dot{x} = F(x,u)$ or in discrete-time $x^+ = F(x,u)$ where $x \in \mathbb{R}^n$ and $u \in \mathbb{R}^m$ respectively represent the state and input vectors, and the domain of $F$ is denoted by $(x,u) \in \mathcal{D} \subseteq \mathbb{R}^{m+n}$.
 In many physics-based applications, the model $F$ is valid over a region $\mathcal{C} \subseteq \mathcal{D}$ defined by

 which collects a set of physics-based constraints\footnote{We use the normalized constraint formulation $0 \leqslant G \leqslant 1$ instead of the generic form $G \leqslant 0$ to avoid numerical issues in solving the approximation/control optimization problems.}.
 For instance, most typical vehicle models in the literature are no longer valid if e.g., the vehicle is rolling over.
 Here we aim at approximating both the nonlinear model $F$ and the nonlinear, non-convex set $\mathcal{C}$.
 Therefore, we need to hybridize both $F$ and $\mathcal{C}$.
-Both approximation problems can essentially be expressed as follows: minimize the approximation error over their respective domains.
-However, the approximation error, as well as the domain, are different for each problem.
+Both approximation problems can essentially be expressed as the minimization of the approximation error over their respective domains.
+The approximation error, as well as the domain, are different for each problem, as discussed hereafter.